MatthewKennedy/spree_admin/README.md

 # Spree Admin

-A new Admin UI for Spree.
+An alternative Admin UI for Spree

 ## Key Features